 Shooting range to blame for injured pet?

-They think the injury was the result of a stray bullet shot by people using the range inappropriately.
+They think it's from a stray bullet shot by people using the range inappropriately.

-People living near the Scioto Gun Range in Unicoi know to expect loud noises.
+People living near the Scioto gun range know to expect loud noises.
 "People jump.
-I jumped for a long time, being outside was really startling.
-You get kind of used to it," said a local woman who didn’t want to reveal her identity.
+I jumped for a long time, being outside it was really startling.
+You get kind of used to it," said a local resident who didn’t want to reveal her identity.

 However, what they didn't anticipate were people not using the range safely.
 The resident we spoke to said she was stunned when she came home to find her cat's paw injured by what she says was a bullet.
-"It was just blown to pieces," she told us.
+"It was just blown to pieces," said the resident.

 She tells us she's concerned there could be more instances like this one.
-"It could be my cat today.
-Tomorrow it could be somebody's kid or family member walking down the road and gets hit by a stray bullet," said the resident.
+"It could be my cat today and tomorrow it could be somebody's kid or family member that's walking down the road and gets hit by a stray bullet," said the resident.

 Kelley says if it continues, there is a possibility it could ruin the fun for everyone, even those following the rules.
 "If things get abused, then you run the risk of having to lose what you can do in an area," he said.

 Officials with the Cherokee National Forest said they don't plan to move the range farther into the forest, because they told us there is no place where residents are not close by.

 Copyright © 2014 by WCYB.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.